Trust (2010 film)

-Trust (stylized as trust_) is a 2010 American drama thriller film directed by David Schwimmer and based on a screenplay by Andy Bellin and Robert Festinger, and an uncredited story by Schwimmer.
-It stars Clive Owen, Catherine Keener, Viola Davis, Jason Clarke, and Liana Liberato.

-The film is about a fourteen-year-old girl who becomes a victim of sexual abuse when she befriends a man on the Internet.
+Trust (stylized as trust_) is a 2010 American drama thriller film directed by David Schwimmer and written by Andy Bellin and Robert Festinger based on an uncredited story by Schwimmer.
+Starring Clive Owen, Catherine Keener, Jason Clarke, Liana Liberato, and Viola Davis, the film follows a fourteen-year-old girl who becomes a victim of sexual abuse after meeting a man posing as a teenage boy on an online chat room.

+Trust premiered at the Toronto International Film Festival on September 10, 2010, and was given a limited theatrical release in the United States on April 1, 2011.
+The film received positive reviews, with Liberato's performance earning critical praise.
+Liberato won the Silver Hugo Award for Best Actress at the Chicago International Film Festival, and Schwimmer was nominated for the Grand Special Prize at the Deauville American Film Festival.

 Plot

-For her fourteenth birthday, Annie Cameron receives a laptop from her parents, Will and Lynn, and she soon meets a boy named Charlie in an online chat room.
-Charlie initially claims to be 16 years old, but eventually confesses that he is 20, and then 25.
-Annie is taken aback at first, but comes to believe that the two of them are in love.
-After two months of communicating electronically, Charlie invites Annie to meet him at the mall.
-When he arrives, she discovers that he is actually a man in his late 30s.
-Charlie convinces the distressed and uncomfortable Annie to have ice cream with him at a café.
-Annie later accompanies Charlie to a motel, where he makes her try on lingerie he bought her before raping her, filming the ordeal.
-At school, Annie's best friend Brittany confronts her, having seen her with Charlie at the mall, later notifying the school administration.
-The police arrive and depart with Annie, drawing attention from other students.
-The events initiate an FBI investigation, lead by Agent Doug Tate.
+Annie Cameron is gifted a laptop from her parents, Will and Lynn, for her fourteenth birthday.
+She soon meets a boy online named Charlie, who initially claims to be 16 years old, but later confesses that he is actually 20, and eventually 25.
+Though disconcerted by his dishonesty at first, Annie comes to believe that the two of them are in love.
+After two months of communicating electronically, Charlie invites Annie to meet him at a local mall.
+Upon arriving, she discovers that he is actually in his late thirties.
+Though she is distraught, Charlie eventually convinces her to accompany him to a motel.
+There, he makes her try on lingerie he bought her before he rapes her, filming the ordeal.

+The next day, Charlie fails to return any of Annie's calls or texts, upsetting and confusing her.
+Annie's best friend Brittany confronts her, having seen her with Charlie at the mall.
+Annie confesses that she and Charlie had sex, but dismisses Brittany's concerns.
+Brittany notifies the school administration.
+Police arrive and depart with Annie, drawing attention from other students.

+After Annie's parents learn what happened, an investigation begins, led by FBI agent Doug Tate.
 The FBI have Annie call Charlie in an attempt to identify him, but he figures out the ruse and blocks her number before they can trace his location.
-Will hires a private investigation firm in New Jersey to catch Charlie, but this proves fruitless when they realize he masks his IP address so that his location shows up as the Czech Republic.
-As his obsession with catching Charlie deepens, Will's relationship with his family becomes strained and he begins questioning his work at an advertising firm, which often uses provocative images of teenagers in their advertisements.
-Annie begins to see hospital counselor Gail Friedman, with whom she confides that she loves Charlie and believes Charlie loves her too.
-Annie later goes back to school.
-Brittany tries to apologize, but Annie orders Brittany to never speak to her again.
+Will hires a private investigation firm from New Jersey to catch Charlie, but this proves fruitless when they realize Charlie masks his IP address so that his location appears as the Czech Republic.
+As Will grows obsessed with catching Charlie, his relationship with his family becomes strained.
+He begins having nightmares of Annie's assault and questioning his work at an advertising firm, which often uses provocative images of teenagers.
+Annie begins seeing hospital counselor Gail Friedman, with whom she confides that she loves Charlie and believes he loves her too.
+When Annie returns to school, Brittany tries to apologize, but Annie orders Brittany to never speak to her again.